 Get involved by sponsorships or donating!
 Learn More »

-Team Alberta North has recently completed the 2018 Arctic Winter Games, finishing in first place in the ulu standings!
+Team Alberta North recently completed the 2018 Arctic Winter Games, finishing in first place in the ulu standings!
 The 2018 Arctic Winter Games were held in Hay River and Fort Smith, Northwest Territories March 17 – 24, 2018.

 238 athletes, coaches and mission staff from 36 Alberta communities north of the 55th parallel represented Team Alberta North at the 2018 Arctic Winter Games, participating in 16 different sports and culture.

 See all Team Alberta North results from recent Arctic Winter Games.